Helpful sites that I return to time and again over the years.

 Inspirograph - online version of the classic gears drawing tool Spirograph.
 Choose your fixed and moving gears, choose your colors and draw.

-Science Video Series: There are many sources for science-based learning through live-action or animation.
-These can be found on video sites like YouTube and Vimeo, on DVDs at your local library or online shopping, or on streaming services such as Netflix or Hulu.
-The sources change, so I cannot list specifics, but please use search engines to find current links.
+There are many sources for science-based learning through live-action or animation.
+These can be found on video sites like YouTube, Dailymotion, and Vimeo; on DVDs at your local library or online shopping; or on streaming services such as Netflix, Disney+, Amazon Prime, or Hulu.
+The sources change, so I cannot list specifics, but please use search engines to find current links for these series.